 Hindsight is 20/20 as initially there was much unknown about this virus, including the potential for a resurgence of the virus as we now reopen our economy.
 Recently, other states and cities have either paused their reopening and/or are considering plans to reimpose stay at home orders.
 Our elected and public health officials have warned that cases will increase as we reopen our economy.
 Further, there currently is no effective treatment available and a vaccine is still to be developed.

 2. The state budget is facing record shortfalls.
 How would you balance the budget?
 What would you cut?
 What would you protect?

-We should confirm the additional amount of federal support that Hawaii and other states can expect, as the House recently passed a nearly $3 trillion relief package (HEROES Act) that includes support for state and local governments.
+We should confirm any additional amount of federal support that Hawaii and other states can expect.
 Thus, we should provide flexibility in budget decisions to allow for adjustments.
 This flexibility is also necessary to deal with the uncertainties of the pandemic and the possible delays or pause in the reopening due to the potential resurgence of the virus.